murrelvenlo/Team-Eclipse-Barometer.API/README.md

-# Team-Eclipse-BarometerAPI

-# Axxes Busyness Barometer API
+# Axxes Busyness Barometer API - Team-Eclipse

 A restful API for the Axxes busyness barometer, providing real-time and predictive data about office busyness.